turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/2_implementing_artists.markdown

 Let's run the spec again:

 ```
-.
 F

 Failures:

   1) User submits a new artist they see the page for the individual artist
       Failure/Error: click_on "New artist"

       ActionView::MissingTemplate:
         Missing template artists/new, application/new with {:locale=>[:en], :formats=>[:html], :variants=>[], :handlers=>[:erb, :builder, :raw, :ruby, :coffee, :jbuilder]}.
 Searched in:
           * "/Users/rwarbelow/Desktop/Coding/Turing/mix_master/app/views"
       # /usr/local/rvm/gems/ruby-2.2.2/gems/rack-1.6.4/lib/rack/etag.rb:24:in `call'
       ...
 ```

-Again, the test is looking for a view that we dont have: `artists/new`.
+Again, the test is looking for a view that we don't have: `artists/new`.
 We'll make that view:

 ```
 $ touch app/views/artists/new.html.erb